2-YEAR DENTAL HYGIENE BACHELOR OF SCIENCE

 All transfer students are required to submit the following prior to the deadline date:

-- Completed application (The Common Application or Coalition Application).
+- Completed application (The Common Application).

 - Final official secondary school record (high school), including 9th–12th grades, test data, and graduation date